Amadou91/ZenFlow/README.md

 - A Spotify Developer application with a Premium account for playback

 ## Environment
 Copy `.env.example` to `.env` and set the values from your Spotify app (the `.env` file lives next to the `package.json` and is loaded by the backend server).
+The example includes both the backend variables and the optional frontend-only variables so you can choose either flow.
 If you are not running the backend auth server, you can instead expose the client-side vars shown in the **Frontend-only auth** section below.

 ```
 SPOTIFY_CLIENT_ID=your_spotify_client_id